DarkWav/SAC-Unstable/README.md

 # SAC (ShadowAntiCheat)
 ## The unstable branch of SAC.
 Use with caution!<br>This is bleeding-edge software, not not use it in production environments!
 ### Here, new and experimental features of SAC will be tested.
-This branch has no official precompiled phar files, though you may download auto-builded files from Poggit.
+This branch has no official precompiled phar files, though you may download auto-builded files from Poggit.<br>If you want a stable Version, take a look at the [Stable Branch](https://github.com/DarkWav/SAC).

 ### A powerfull AntiCheat software made to detect unfair gamplay advantages.